Click HERE, to review COVID-19: A CAP Care Response Plan.

 It is important that everyone stay informed by way of trustworthy sources – for latest developments and news regarding the virus, and to minimize disinformation and potential panic.
 While the Community Arts Program (CAP) is constantly monitoring the situation and seeks to provide direction where possible, we strongly recommend that everyone look to the Center for Disease Control (CDC), as well as City, County and State officials for leadership and resources related to the situation.
 (See above.)

-Together, we will take preventative steps and remain vigilant.
+Together, we continue to take preventative steps and remain vigilant.
 If there is a “good side” to be had, it is this… family time.
-Within safe and recommended precautions, take some much needed time to reconnect.
+Within safest and recommended precautions, take some much needed time to reconnect.
 Bring out those instruments and voices – sing and play and keep practicing!
 CAP looks forward to the abundance of its students’ wonderful music and learning to continue here, on-ground! : )

 Executive & Artistic Director